U.S. Homeland Security struggles to tempt, retain cyber talent

 The department works daily with companies and utilities to secure computer networks for water systems, the electric grid, financial, commercial, agriculture and healthcare services.

-Weatherford said that work was "99.99 percent unclassified," but since it was performed in a classified DHS facility, it had to be labelled secret.
+Weatherford said that work was "99.99 percent unclassified," but since it was performed in a classified DHS facility, it had to be labeled secret.

 IF YOU CHALLENGE THEM, THEY WILL COME